Lane-Level Route Planning for Autonomous Vehicles: Preliminaries

 There are some practical considerations to take into account when deciding on the length of the cells making up the lane graph.
 They must be divided such that they support the one-to-one neighbor relationships, meaning that a merge, a fork, or any other change in neighbor relations among lanes will force cell boundaries across the width of the road.
 The cells should also not be too short, as that will increase the total number of cells, and therefore the computational expense in computing an optimal policy.
 At the same time, they should not be too long, as the cells effectively discretize the policy we are computing.
+The trade-off in total number of cells versus cell length will be explored in the experimental section.

+For the purposes of this paper, we define that the length of neighboring cells is equal, i.e. $\cell_1 = \cell_7 = \cell_{11} = \cell_{15}$ in \figref{cells}.
+If in practice the lane cells are not of exactly equal length (e.g. in a curve), we can define their length to be equal to the maximum length among the lane cells in the transitive closure of the neighbor relationship.